Exploring Topology of the Universe in the Cosmic Microwave Background: Bayesian analysis

 As we have seen in chapter 3, the property of eigenmodes is associated with the volume and the ``anisotropy'' which can be characterized by the length of the shortest periodic geodesic $l_{min}$ or diameter $d$.
 For instance, as can be seen in figure (\ref{fig:LLWT}) the likelihoods of the Weeks models (volume$\!=\!0.94$, $l_{min}\!=\!0.585$ and $d\!=\!0.82$) are similar to those of the Thurston models with similar geometrical property (volume$\!=\!0.98$, $l_{min}\!=\!0.578$ and $d\!=\!0.81$).
 If $l_{min}$ is comparable to the ``average'' radius $d_{ave}$ defined as the radius of a sphere with the same volume of the CH space then the statistical property of CMB anisotropy is described by Weyl's formula. \\

 For CH models with large volume, the likelihoods will converge to those of the infinite counterparts although the convergence rate depends on the cosmological parameters.
 One can see in figure (\ref{fig:LL27CHM}) that the conspicuous difference for $\Omega_m\!=\!0.1-0.3$ still persists for volume$\sim 6$ whereas such difference is not observed for nearly flat cases ($\Omega_t\!=\!\Omega_m+\Omega_\Lambda\!=\!0.9$).
 The difference depends on the number $N$ of the copies of the fundamental domain in the observable region at present.
 Suppose that $\Omega_\Lambda\!=\!0$ then the comoving radius of the last scattering surface in unit of the present curvature radius $R_{curv}$ is approximately given by \BE R_{LSS}=R_{curv} \cosh^{-1}(2/\Omega_m-1). \EE The comoving volume of the ball inside the last scattering surface in hyperbolic space is \BE v=\pi R^3_{curv}(\sinh (2 R_{LSS}/R_{curv})-2 R_{LSS}/R_{curv}) \EE For example, $v\!\sim\!490 R^3_{curv}$ for $(\Omega_m,\Omega_\Lambda)\!=\!(0.2,0)$ whereas $v\!\sim\!
 R^3_{curv}$ for $(\Omega_m,\Omega_\Lambda)\!=\!(0.9,0)$.
 Apparently, in nearly flat cases, the volume of the spatial hypersurface should be smaller than $R^3_{curv}$ for detecting the effect of the non-trivial topology.
 However, inclusion of the cosmological constant leads to an increase in $R_{LSS}$ because of a slow increase in the cosmic expansion rate in the past.
-Thus it allows a large $N$, for instance, $N$ is 8.7 for a Weeks model with $\Omega_\Lambda\!=\!0.7$ and $\Omega_m\!=0.2\!$ whereas $N\!=\!1.2$ for one with $\Omega_\Lambda\!=\!0$ and $\Omega_m\!=0.9\!$. \BF \mycaption{Plots of the ratio of approximated likelihoods for 27 CH models with volume ($0.94-6.15$) to a likelihood for the Einstein-de Sitter model ($\Omega_m=1.0$) with scale invariant initial spectrum ($n\!=\!1$).
+Thus it allows a large $N$, for instance, $N$ is 8.7 for a Weeks model with $\Omega_\Lambda\!=\!0.7$ and $\Omega_m\!=0.2\!$ whereas $N\!=\!1.2$ for one with $\Omega_\Lambda\!=\!0$ and $\Omega_m\!=0.9\!$. \BF \centerline{\psfig{figure=LL27CHMwl0.eps,width=7.7cm} \psfig{figure=LL27CHMwt9.eps,width=7.5cm}} \mycaption{Plots of the ratio of approximated likelihoods for 27 CH models with volume ($0.94-6.15$) to a likelihood for the Einstein-de Sitter model ($\Omega_m=1.0$) with scale invariant initial spectrum ($n\!=\!1$).
 All the likelihoods are marginalized over the normalization of the power.
-Here we have assumed ``fixed initial fluctuations'' $\Phi^2_\nu(0)=Const./(\nu (\nu^2+1))$ for CH models.} \EF \BF \EF
+Here we have assumed ``fixed initial fluctuations'' $\Phi^2_\nu(0)=Const./(\nu (\nu^2+1))$ for CH models.} \EF \BF \centerline{\psfig{figure=LLNDres3LTorus.eps,width=11cm}} \EF